CharlesLaroche/MOM_API/README.md

 First, download the folder mom_API, for the moment we did not send it to pip.

 #### Machine-learning models
-For ElasticNet (same for Lasso or SVM):
+For ElasticNet (same for Lasso, Linear Regression or SVM):
 ```python
 from momAPI.Linear_models.MOM_ElasticNet import MomElasticNet